top of page

 “We have a few people ahead of you, but the doctor should be able to see you soon,” she noted as she looked up from her desk to get Trent’s nod of approval.

 “If you have travel insurance or coverage through your primary provider, most policies will reimburse you for treatment.
-Just make sure you get all the receipts and documentation—we’ll provide that for you,” she explained as she grabbed forms to place on a clipboard.
+Just make sure you get all the receipts and documentation.
+We can provide that for you,” she explained as she grabbed forms to place on a clipboard.

 “If you don’t have insurance, no worries!
 You can still receive treatment, and we’ll explain the out-of-pocket costs upfront so there are no surprises.
 Do you have your insurance card with you?”